 Year Completed: Ongoing

 The Museum of Transportation owes its existence to a local group of railroad enthusiasts whose love of trains and railroad artifacts was boundless.
-In the early 1960’s these visionary’s began assembling a collection that extends well beyond locomotives, rail cars and railroad memorabilia.
+In the early 1960’s, these visionaries began assembling a collection that extends beyond locomotives, rail cars, and railroad memorabilia.

 Fox Architects’ relationship with the Museum began in 1998, supporting a Master Plan and Capital Campaign.
-Since those initial assignments we have implemented multiple projects in support of the Master Plan.
-These projects include the Earl C Lindburg Automobile Building, Upper Lot Comfort Station and Phase One of the Visitor Center.
+Since then, Fox has implemented multiple projects in support of the Master Plan, including the Earl C. Lindburg Automobile Building, Upper Lot Comfort Station, and Phase One of the Visitor Center.

-In 2017 Fox and SWT Associates began design for a new Master Plan.
-The new Master Plan recognizes the transition from St. Louis County Park to a private, not-for-profit National Museum of Transportation.
-The 42 acre site will leverage one of the best collections of transportation artifacts in the US with improved facilities and visitor amenities.
+In 2017, Fox and SWT Associates began designs for a new Master Plan that recognizes the transition from a St. Louis County Park to a private, not-for-profit National Museum of Transportation.
+With improved facilities and visitor amenities, the 42-acre site will leverage one of the preeminent collections of transportation artifacts in the country.